alexed1/LightningFlowComponents/flow_action_components/Summer18/Google/README.md

 1) Create a Google Auth Provider if your org does not already have one.
 This will require creating a Google Developer Account.
 See below.
 2) Deploy/Install the GoogleFlowActions package
 3) Authorize the installed Named Credentials by editing and saving them OR create your own Named Credentials, as described below.
+4)Verify your OAuth client with Google (just follow their instructions at https://support.google.com/googleapi/answer/7454865?hl=en&authuser=0).
+You still can proceed without the verification, but in this case Google doesn't provide the refresh token and their access token lives no longer than 24 hour (most likely less).
+If the token is expired you'll have to open the specific Named Credential and re-authorize it (open credentials and click *Save*).
+Otherwise, during the execution of Google activities you will see an error message *'Invalid Credentials'*